-The Aquila School currently offers secondary provision for pupils up to Year 9 and will grow to offer Year 10 in September 2022.
+The Aquila School currently offers secondary provision for pupils up to Year 10 and will grow to offer Year 11 in September 2023,subject to KHDA approval.
 The Aquila School will grow by one additional year group per new academic year.

 The ethos and high levels of pastoral care established in the primary school follow through to the secondary school, with young people’s ability to develop resilience, approach challenges positively, and work collaboratively for the good of the whole community being central to their learning.